Free Lunch for 2022-2023 School Year

 1. Nutritious menu planning.

 We believe that every student should have the opportunity to enjoy our lunch program.
-We offer a variety of items that we tailor to meet to your students needs.
+We offer a variety of items that we tailor to meet your student's needs.
 Please feel free to contact us with any questions or concerns.

 3. Catering is also available.
 Please feel free to download the catering form and price sheet.